 - India: Offers a diverse range of products.

-- Mexico: Close to the U.S., it's great for quick turnarounds, especially for retailers targeting North American buyers; however, Mexico is also currently subject to a 25% tariff on all imports and thus it may not be cost-effective.
+- Mexico: Close to the U.S., it's great for quick turnarounds, especially for retailers targeting North American buyers.

-As more dropshippers check out these options, doing a solid background check and tests on quality, reliability, and shipping times is crucial to avoid the pitfalls that come with new suppliers.
+Be sure to vet for reliable suppliers before scaling.
+As more dropshippers check out alternative options, doing a solid background check and tests on quality, reliability, and shipping times is crucial to avoid the pitfalls that come with new suppliers.

 Building your brand: How a strong identity justifies higher prices